mileweb/docs-content-cdn/docs/recipes/secure-delivery.md

 ```

 ### Access Control to the Origin
 It is always a good idea to setup some ACL rules on the origin to avoid spamming.
-In that case, the `eval_func` directive can also be used to generate the necessary token to access the origin.
+In that case, the [`eval_func`](</docs/edge-logic/supported-directives.md#eval_func> directive can also be used to generate the necessary token to access the origin.
 Here is an example to implement the [AWS Signature Version 2](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RESTAuthentication.html):
 ```nginx
 ##required input variables: $awskey $awsseckey $awsbucket/$s3key
 #Step 1: construct STS